Infrequently Asked Questions

 Ok, what if you had to bring one book with you to a desert island?

-Well, probably the SAS Survival Handbook.
-But if I could have another, Shakey’s collected works.
+Well, the SAS Survival Handbook.
+But if I could have another three, Shakey’s collected works, a stack of P.G.
+Wodehouse, and Robin Hobb’s Farseer Trilogy.

 Thing people find surprising about you?

-I love cats.* Whenever I see one on the street, I stop and say hello.
-Which usually doesn’t go down well with old mate cat, who sees a 6 foot 4, 240 pound monster lumbering across, yodeling “HERE KITTY KITTY”.
+I like cats.
+Whenever I see one on the street, I stop and say hello.
+But this doesn’t usually go down well with the cat, who sees a 6 foot 4, 240 pound monster lumbering across, bellowing “HERE KITTY KITTY“.

 Where have you lived during the past 10 years?